Masters of Educational Technology and Applied Learning Sciences: Sponsorship Opportunities

 - Alumni mentors

-The student team contributes between 5,400 and 6,400 person hours over the life of the seven-month project.
-On average, each student team member spends about 15 to 20 hours per week on the project during the spring semester and about 48 to 60 hours per week in the summer semester.
+The student team contributes a significant number of hours over the life of the seven-month project.
+On average, each student team member spends about 12 to 15 hours per week on the project during the spring semester and work on the project full-time during the summer semester.
 In addition, faculty contributes an additional 100 hours to each project; alumni mentors contribute up to 200 hours to each project.

 …with some non-negotiable caveats and requirements: